Tiberiu997/Manual-Testing-Project/README.md

 FROM Facturi
 WHERE ClientID = 2112;
 ```
-* Check if products were added successfully
+* Check if products were added successfully.
 ``` sql
 select ProdusID, NumeProdus, Pret from Produse;
 ```